DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Introduction

 \section{Introduction}

 A central challenge facing modern reinforcement learning (RL) is learning policies capable of zero-shot transfer of learned behaviours to a wide range of environment settings.
 Prior applications of RL algorithms \citep{rubiks,CLrobloc,fastCLrobloc} indicate that strong zero-shot generalisation (ZSG) can be achieved through an adaptive sampling strategy over the set of environment instances available during training, which we refer to as the set of training \textit{levels}.
 However, the relationship between ZSG and the level sampling process remains poorly understood.
-In this work, we draw novel connections between this process and the minimisation of an upper bound on the generalisation error, which depends on the \textit{mutual information} (MI) between the policy $\pi$ outputted by the model and the set of training levels $L$,
+In this work, we draw novel connections between this process and the minimisation of an upper bound on the generalisation error.
+This bound depends on the \textit{mutual information} (MI) between the learned policy $\pi$ and the set of training levels $L$,

-$\entropy(\ri)$ denoting the entropy of the level distribution and $\Delta^\sA$ the output space of the policy.
+where $i$ refers to an individual training level, $\entropy(\ri)$ the entropy of the level distribution and $\Delta^\sA$ the output space of the policy.
 A model with high $\mut{\pi}{L}$ outputs action distributions that are highly correlated to the level identity.
 In other words, the model internally predicts the level it is currently in and learns an ensemble of level-specific policies.
-In general, such an agent will not transfer to new levels zero-shot, as the minimal example in \Cref{fig:CMDPex} will illustrate.
-In this scenario it is possible to identify a training level from its initial observation.
-An agent will high $\mut{\pi}{L}$ would use this information to infer the goal location without having to observe it first.
+In general, such an agent will not transfer to new levels zero-shot, as illustrated in the minimal example in \Cref{fig:CMDPex}.
+In this scenario, it is possible to identify a training level from its initial observation.
+An agent with high $\mut{\pi}{L}$ would use this information to infer the goal location without having to observe it first.
 In doing so, it can ignore the task semantics shared across levels, while still maximising its returns on the training set.
 In fact, it can solve level (a) in fewer steps by ignoring these semantics, as there exists a ``shortcut'' unique to (a).
 When deployed on (d) after training, the agent will predict it is in (a), since (a) and (d) share the same initial observation.
 As a result the agent is likely to follow the (a)-specific policy, which will not transfer zero-shot.